Wills, Trusts & Probate

 How often should I review my will?

-Yes, you can revoke your will at any time as long as you have the legal capacity to do so.
-Revocation can be done by creating a new will that expressly revokes the previous one or by physically destroying the original will.
-It is important to follow legal procedures to ensure the revocation is valid under California law.
+Yes, you may revoke your will at any time provided you have the legal capacity to do so.
+Revocation can occur by creating a new will that expressly revokes the earlier one or by physically destroying the original document with the intent to cancel it.
+It is important to follow legal protocols to make revocation clear and effective under California law.
+If you choose to revoke your will, be sure to execute replacement planning documents if you still want specific arrangements to apply.
+Properly documenting revocation and replacement reduces uncertainty and helps prevent unintended intestacy rules from applying to your estate.

 How long does it take to update a will?

-Is there a cost difference between a codicil and a new will?
+Is a codicil cheaper than drafting a new will?

-What should I do with my old will after changing it?
+What should I do with old wills after updating my document?